BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-005-button-unresponsive.md

 ## Description

-Three of the six Add to Cart buttons are unresponsive when using error_user.
+Three of the six Add to Cart buttons are unresponsive when using `error_user`.

 ## Preconditions
 * Browser is open on the SauceDemo Login page.

 ## Steps to Reproduce

-1. Log in with error_user / secret_sauce.
+1. Log in with `error_user/secret_sauce`
 2. Navigate to the Inventory page.
 3. Scroll through the available products.
 4. Click each Add to Cart button.